 Don't worry; we're not suggesting you full-on copy another couple's vows.
 However, if someone near and dear to your heart penned their own, do consider stealing a line or two that you especially liked (with their blessing, of course) "Feel free to borrow lines from your favorite authors, songwriters, and poets as well," says Samuels.

-Decked out tablescapes are definitely in, and there are so many components that can be added to a tablescape to add in personality.
+Decked-out tablescapes are definitely in, and there are so many components that can be added to a tablescape to inject personality.
 Check with family members or friends to see if they might have anything to add to the table, whether it’s the most beautiful cloth napkins, trinkets, or even your grandmother’s stunning silver or china.

-Incorporating a sentimental tie or ribbon may be an option to dress up your bouquet as well.
+Incorporating a sentimental tie or ribbon may be an option to dress up your bouquet.
 Check with your florist on what options they've seen to add meaning to your bouquet.